sshetty10/Sameeksha/connection_pool_sshetty/README.md

-# Opower Connection Pool Homework
+#Connection Pooling
-The Connection pooling application archive "connection_pool_sshetty.zip" has my Java implementations of the connection pooling homework assignment.
+The Connection pooling application archive "connection_pool_sshetty.zip" has my Java implementations of a thread safe connection pooling real world solution.
 The project architecture,features and working are present in this document.

 ## Instructions